ravangen/graphql-rate-limit/README.md

 **WARNING**: If providing the `keyPrefix` option, consider using directive's name as part of the prefix to ensure isolation between different directives.

+##### `pointsCalculator`

+> Calculate the number of points to consume.

+Default with [`defaultPointsCalculator`](#defaultpointscalculatordirectiveargs-obj-args-context-info) is to cost one point.

+- A positve number reduces the remaining points for consumption for one duration.
+- A zero skips consuming points (like a whitelist).
+- A negative number increases the available points for consumption for one duration.

 ##### `onLimit`

 > Behaviour when limit is exceeded.